skriptfabrik/json-schema-bundler/README.md

   input  The path or URL of the input schema file

 Options:
   -h, --help     Display this help message
   -p, --pretty   Pretty print output
   -s, --silent   Silent mode
+  -v, --version  Print version number

 Examples:
   Bundle all references in schema.json and print output to stdout: